Ecwid/ecwid-api-docs/includes/_store_profile.md

 HTTP Status | Meaning
 ------------|--------
 400 | Request parameters are malformed
-409 | Cannot update profile because such nickname or email is already registered in the system 402 | Cannot update settings because the limit of number of zones or taxes is reached 500 | Cannot retrieve the coupon info because of an error on the server
+402 | Cannot update settings because the limit of number of zones or taxes is reached 409 | Cannot update profile because such nickname or email is already registered in the system 415 | Unsupported content-type: expected `application/json` or `text/json` 500 | Cannot retrieve the coupon info because of an error on the server

 ## Upload store logo